Koszul self duality of manifolds: Parametrized spectra

-\begin{dfn} For an operad $O$ in $\mathrm{ResOp}$, $\mathrm{Th}(O)$ is the operad in $(\mathrm{Sp}_*,\wedge)$ given by The partial composites are given by taking Thom complexes of those of $O$ and applying the inverse of the isomorphism of Proposition \ref{prp:wedge}. \end{dfn}
+\begin{dfn} For an operad $O$ in $\mathrm{ResOp}$, $\mathrm{Th}(O)$ is the operad in $(\mathrm{Sp}_*,\wedge)$ given by The partial composites are given by taking Thom complexes of the partial composites of $O$ and applying the inverse of the isomorphism of Proposition \ref{prp:wedge}. \end{dfn}